 Civic Forum found, however, that although it had successfully completed its primary objective--the overthrow of the communist regime--it was ineffectual as a governing party.
 The demise of Civic Forum was viewed by most as necessary and inevitable.

 By the end of 1990, unofficial parliamentary "clubs" had evolved with distinct political agendas.
-Most influential was the Civic Democratic Party, headed by Vaclav Klaus, who later became Prime Minister.
-Other notable parties that came to the fore after the split were the Czech Social Democratic Party, Civic Movement, and Civic Democratic Alliance.
+Most influential was the Civic Democratic Party, headed by former Prime Minister Vaclav Klaus.
+Other notable parties that came into being after the split were the Czech Social Democratic Party, Civic Movement, and Civic Democratic Alliance.

 By 1992, Slovak calls for greater autonomy effectively blocked the daily functioning of the federal government.
 In the election of June 1992, Klaus's Civic Democratic Party won handily in the Czech lands on a platform of economic reform.
 Vladimir Meciar's Movement for a Democratic Slovakia emerged as the leading party in Slovakia, basing its appeal on fairness to Slovak demands for autonomy.
 Federalists, like Havel, were unable to contain the trend toward the split.
 In July 1992, President Havel resigned.
 In the latter half of 1992, Klaus and Meciar hammered out an agreement that the two republics would go their separate ways by the end of the year.